Liberia declared Ebola-free, but outbreak continues over border

 She urged Liberia to step up cross-border surveillance to prevent Ebola slipping back into the country.

-The U.N.
-Special Envoy on Ebola, David Nabarro, said on Tuesday that, even though fewer than 20 new cases were reported in Guinea and Sierra Leone last week, it could take months to get to zero.
+International aid organisations were forced to step in as the Ebola outbreak ravaged the region's poorly equipped and understaffed healthcare systems.

-International aid organizations were forced to step in as the Ebola outbreak ravaged the region's poorly equipped and understaffed healthcare systems.
+MSF, which was highly critical of the slow response by the United Nations and western governments, opened the world’s largest Ebola management centre in Monrovia, with a capacity of 400 beds.

 According to the WHO, a total of 868 health workers have caught the virus in Guinea, Liberia, and Sierra Leone since the start of the outbreak, of whom 507 died.